Guided Winter Trips

 Enhance your winter adventure by bringing one of the experienced winter guides along for the duration of your trip.
 They will help you enjoy the wilderness and teach you ins and outs of the Boundary Waters in the winter.

 Customizable guided day trips into the wilderness.
-Whether you want to fish, ski, or snowshoe, our guides will give you a taste of Ely and the Boundary Waters during the winter.
+Whether you want to ski or snowshoe, our guides will give you a taste of Ely and the Boundary Waters during the winter.

 What do we do for firewood?